 Holt is one half of VC2 Cello Duo (www.vc2celloduo.com) alongside his longtime colleague Amahl Arulanandam.
 The duo have been featured artists at Toronto Summer Music Festival, Ottawa Chamberfest, 21C Music Festival, New Works Calgary, Women’s Musical Club of Winnipeg, the Prairie Cello Institute and the soundSCAPE Festival (Italy), amongst others.
 Hailed by CBC Radio as being “a tight unit, with excellent intonation and expression,” VC2 strongly believes in the support and creation of new works by living composers, especially those from their home country of Canada.
 VC2’s first album “Beethoven’s Cellists” featured five new works by Canadian composers based on the five Beethoven Cello Sonatas.
 The ensemble are touring alumni of both Debut Atlantic (2018) and Prairie Debut (2019-2020).
 VC2 will release their second full-length album “I and Thou” on the Leaf Music label in the fall of 2022.

 Dr. Holt recently completed a Doctorate of Music in Cello Performance at the University of Toronto researching distance learning strategies for the transmission of modern cello pedagogy.
 He holds a masters degree from the Schulich School of Music at McGill University in Solo Cello Performance and completed his undergraduate studies at the University of Toronto, where he was a two-time recipient of the Felix Galimir Award in Chamber Music Performance.
 His teachers have included Shauna Rolston, Matt Haimovitz, David Hetherington, Simon Fryer, Paul Widner, Matt Brubeck and Charita Holod.
-Holt is highly sought after as a teacher and maintains a private studio in downtown Toronto while also visiting several schools as a guest coach in the Greater Toronto Area.
+He maintains a private studio in downtown Toronto while also visiting several schools as a guest coach in the Greater Toronto Area.
 In his spare time Bryan religiously follows his sports apps for anything related to the Toronto Maple Leafs or the Toronto Blue Jays.

 Want to learn more about Bryan?
 Check out his interview on the Podcast “Talkin Blues”

 Bryan looks to inspire his students by any means possible.
 Students are encouraged to experiment and discover solutions to musical problems, while being coached on the technical aspects of playing.